Associate Professor of Jewish Studies and Comparative Literature

 Hours T 9:30-11:00 a.m. or by appointment

 Justin Cammy, associate professor of Jewish Studies and Comparative Literature, is a specialist in modern Jewish literature and culture.
-He received a PhD in Yiddish Studies from the Department of Near Eastern Languages and Civilizations at Harvard University, and a BA in Middle Eastern Studies and Political Science from McGill University.
+He received a PhD from the Department of Near Eastern Languages and Civilizations at Harvard University, and a BA in Middle Eastern Studies and Political Science from McGill University.
 In addition to his appointment to Jewish Studies and Comparative Literature, he also is a member of the Program in Middle East Studies (which he directed between 2011-13), the Program in Russian and Eastern European Studies, and the Program in American Studies at Smith.